ArthurVerstraete/dslr-rpi/readme.md

 ./setSettings.sh
 ```

 If you see a line with hashtags, follow the instruction of the script after that line.
+If they ask you if your access token looks ok, type in 'y' and press enter.

 ## What I used in this project